 Girton Village History Group

-Following on this success, the Group managed to win a second grant from Awards for All, and worked on a wider history of the Village in the War, which included replies received by Mr Barrett, memories of then residents of the Village, and information gleaned from Parish Council Minutes as well as other materials.
+Following on this success, the Group worked on a wider history of the Village in the War, which included replies received by Mr Barrett, memories of then residents of the Village, and information gleaned from Parish Council Minutes, the Minutes of the Invasion Committee, and a variety of other materials.
 This book was published in 2003, again on Remembrance Day.
-For more information, see the flier describing the book or contact any member of the Group.

 The Girton war memorial, erected after the 1st World War, records the names of the 18 village men killed between 1914 and 1918 and 12 names from the 2nd World War (1939 - 1945).